seblii/nyTimesBooks/README.md

 # Set NYTimes API key
 Set your NYTimes API key backend/config/common.yml.
-(Will be moved environment variables in future commits)
+(Will be moved to environment variables in future commits)

 # Start backend and frontend
 cd backend